 He left Lighting Inc. in 2005 to pursue a category he had discovered that was in demand.
 “I really got into gas lanterns,” Ber explains.
 “It’s a niche that not everyone has.”
 And, as he soon discovered, it’s a niche that many people want.
-Ber started up his own business, French Quarter Lanterns, as an online source for handcrafted, unique copper lanterns manufactured regionally.
+Ber started up his own business, which he first called French Quarter Lanterns, as an online source for handcrafted, unique copper lanterns manufactured regionally.
 Surprisingly, New Orleans styling wasn’t just popular among local residents and businesses, but also by homeowners and specifiers all over the country and beyond.
 “Just last week, I shipped an order to Australia,” Ber notes.
-French Quarter Lanterns offers approximately 75 styles, most of which are domestically made.
+French Quarter Lanterns (now known as French Market Lighting) offers approximately 75 styles, most of which are domestically made.
 His Internet presence, plus word of mouth, has given the company business with universities, hospitality projects, and even orders from A-list Hollywood actors (whose names are kept private).

 When his best friend moved to Houston to take a job in the oil business, Ber and his wife, Michelle, visited often.
 Their decision to relocate to the Houston area was an easy one.
 “Moving my company to Houston allowed me to expand my business beyond the New Orleans market,” he explains.

-Last August, Ber and his wife opened up their first brick-and-mortar store, French Quarter Lighting, in The Woodlands section of the Greater Houston area.
+Last August, Ber and his wife opened up their first brick-and-mortar store as French Quarter Lanterns (now renamed French Market Lighting), in The Woodlands section of the Greater Houston area.
 Nestled in a busy strip mall, the showroom is not that far off from formidable competition with deep roots in the community.
 “We went from being one of the big dogs in New Orleans to being the small fish in Houston,” he jokes.
 Not that Ber is worried.
 “I try to bring in items that are a little different from what everyone else has.
 I find that a lot of merchandise on the market looks the same, so I search for handmade looks and try to be creative with my assortment.”